Enhancing modified gravity detection from gravitational-wave observations using the Parametrized ringdown spin expansion

 \subsection{Results}

 We use Eq.~(\ref{eq:ParSpec_expansion}) as a template, hence defining our hypothesis $\mathcal{H}$ and apply Bayes Theorem to extract posterior probability distributions on the parameters $\vec{\theta} = \{ \omega^{(j)}, \tau^{(j)} \}_{j=1,...,N_{max}}$.
-The dataset $d$ employed is the one of Ref.~\cite{Berti_website}, considering the modes relevant to current or near-future observational analyses, namely $(l,m,n) = \{(2,2,0), (2,2,1), (3,3,0), (2,1,0) \}$.
+The dataset $d$ employed is the one of Ref.~\cite{Berti_fits, Berti_website}, consisting in $10^4$ entries of Kerr QNM frequencies and damping times for values of the BH spin in the range $[0, 0.9999]$, obtained numerically through the continued fraction method of Leaver~\cite{Leaver:1985ax}.
+We consider the modes relevant to current or near-future observational analyses, namely $(l,m,n) = \{(2,2,0), (2,2,1), (3,3,0), (2,1,0) \}$.
 We set uniform priors on all the coefficients with bounds [-100,100].
 The likelihood function is determined under the assumption that the error on the numerical data is distributed as a zero-mean gaussian with a conservative standard deviation estimate of $10^{-5}$, well below the precision achievable by current merger-ringdown data analyses.
-Although the typical adimensional spin of a quasi-circular BBH remnant does not reach values close to extremality, the current low-SNR implies that posterior distributions have sometimes support up to high spins ($a \sim 0.95$)~\cite{O3a_TGR}.
-Consequently we decide to conservatively fit numerical data up to $a_{max}=0.99$.
-The order of the expansion $N_{max}$ is dictated by the required precision in representing the data.
-Expected statistical errors on the $\delta\omega$ ($\delta\tau$) parameters are of the order of few percent (few tens of percent); thus, as a conservative choice, we keep including terms in the expansion until the residuals go below $1\%$ ($3\%$).
+The order of the expansion $N_{max}$ is dictated by the required precision in representing the data throughout the full spin range.
+Near-future expected statistical errors on the $\delta\omega$ and $\delta\tau$ parameters are of the order of few percent for the frequency and a few tens of percent for the damping time, given that this parameter is only weakly measured~\cite{Meidam}; thus, as a conservative choice, we keep including terms in the expansion until the residuals go below $1\%$ ($3\%$).
 The zeroth-order coefficients are fixed from the known Schwarzschild values.
 The sampler settings used are: 2048 live points, 1024 as a maximum number of Markov-Chain Montecarlo internal steps and a pool-size composed of 256 walkers.
 The stopping condition is set by requiring an estimated precision of 0.1 on the logarithm of the evidence.\\